toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 been using the older style correction for some time and I can't just throw in a new method on an existing project.

-## Hidden Dependencies FSL is a pretty good set of tools.
-Most of it is written
+## Hidden Dependencies
-in C++ and runs rather quick.
-However, while fighting with "eddy_current" today I learned that Python 2 is a dependency.
+FSL is a pretty good set of tools.
+Most of it is written in C++ and runs rather quick.
+However, while fighting with `eddy_current` today I learned that Python 2 is a dependency.

 {% highlight bash %}
 cat eddy_current